TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/BugfixingAZ/Index.rst

 Fix the code
 ============

-.. sidebar:: UnitTests
+.. sidebar:: Tests

-   Adding Unit Tests is a good idea at this point because it makes it a lot easier to ensure TYPO3 behaves consistently now and in the future.
+   Adding Unit Tests or Functional Tests is a good idea at this point because it makes it a lot easier to ensure TYPO3 behaves consistently now and in the future.

 This part is pretty straightforward.
 But be warned, there are still a few dark places deep inside the TYPO3 core dating back to the